The Gambia was country number 133 for us. Getting in wasnāt as easy as we would like, but we finally made it here.

 Weird, since we were leaving Senegal.

-We nodded and said we will and then walked away.
+We nodded and said we would and then walked away.Ā

 We had researched this recently, so we were 100% positive that I don’t need a visa to enter here at the Gambia border.